• Menu

 Ownership Under Fantasma Productions

-In the 1960s, the theater was managed by General Cinemas, and throughout the 70s and early-80s, it had become a second-run bargain house.
-In 1984, the Carefree was bought by John Stoll, who was the founder and president of Fantasma Productions, one of the world’s longest-standing and largest concert promoters and producers.
-From 1986 to 2001, he operated the Comedy Corner where the bowling alley was located along with a retail art gallery.
+In the 1960s, General Cinemas managed the theater, and throughout the 1970s and early 1980s, it had become a second-run bargain house.
+In 1984, Carefree was bought by John Stoll, the founder and president of Fantasma Productions, one of the world’s longest-standing and largest concert promoters and producers.
+From 1986 to 2001, he operated the Comedy Corner, where the bowling alley and a retail art gallery were located.

-Stoll began offering second-run movies, and The Rocky Horror Picture Show which ran continuously for more than 15 years.
+Stoll began offering second-run movies and The Rocky Horror Picture Show, which ran continuously for over 15 years.
 In the 90s, first-run foreign and art films were shown, making it the most successful art house in the nation.
 The theatre became host to the Palm Beach Film Festival and South Florida Jewish Film Festival every year.

 Carfree Theatre - Photo by The Palm Beach Post, 1984